-The idea of using a consistent ordering to prevent deadlocks was published by Havender, also in 1968 [72].
+The idea of using a consistent ordering to prevent deadlocks was published by Havender, also in 1968 [73].
 Note that his title refers to "avoiding deadlock."
 This is potentially confusing, as today deadlock avoidance means something different than deadlock prevention.
 Havender describes what is today called deadlock prevention.
-Deadlock avoidance is a less practical approach, dating at least to Dijkstra's work in 1965 and fleshed out by Habermann in 1971 [67].
+Deadlock avoidance is a less practical approach, dating at least to Dijkstra's work in 1965 and fleshed out by Habermann in 1971 [68].
 (Remarkably, Habermann's title speaks of "prevention" of deadlocks-so terminology has completely flip-flopped since the seminal papers.)
 I do not present deadlock avoidance in this textbook.
 Havender also described other approaches to preventing deadlock; ordering is simply his "Approach 1."
 The best of his other three approaches is "Approach 2," which calls for obtaining all necessary resources at the same time, rather than one by one.
-Coffman, Elphick and Shoshani [35] published a survey of deadlock issues in 1971, which made the contemporary distinction between deadlock prevention and deadlock avoidance.
+Coffman, Elphick and Shoshani [35] published a survey of deadlock issues in 1971, which is the origin of the four defining conditions of deadlocks presented on page 127 and which made the contemporary distinction between deadlock prevention and deadlock avoidance.